Getting to Big Red Catskiing

 - Car rental is usually the most economical and flexible option for groups larger than 2, and it is much more convenient, allowing you to go to different restaurants in town during your stay.
 The main airports are serviced by most of the major providers, and www.practicar.ca is off-airport (no airport fee and proper winter tires) and will pick you up at Trail or Castlegar or Kelowna airport.

-- Kootenay Mountain Bike Coaching also has a 15-passenger van and is a good option for group transport from any airport to Rossland.
+- The Kootenay Gateway Mountain Shuttle is a good option for group transport from any airport, including Spokane, to Rossland.
+Contact them about individual shuttle tickets as well.

 - Lasting Impressions limo service (250) 368-8188 Goes to Spokane, and has several vehicles available depending on your group size.
 May be more flexible than the shuttle if you have a later arrival.